ktulasipravallika/ktulasipravallika.github.io/blogs/Open_Telemetry_Project/Open_Telemetry_E_Commerce_Project_Notes.md

      `docker build -t tulasipravallika/product-catalog:v1 .`

-* Check the image created using the command docker images.
+* Check the image created using the command `docker images`.

 * Execute/ Run the image using the command `docker run -it tulasipravallika/product-catalog:v1`.
 This gives the below output as mentioned in the README.md of the service.